About Jeani Hunt-Gibbon, MS, RD, CDN, Owner of VeggieLush Nutrition

 And I help women take control of PCOS, Infertility and Endometriosis, so they can enjoy their food, accept their bodies and love every moment!

-I’m dying to hear from you!
+I’d love to hear from you!
 Do you feel like your hormones are out of whack?
 Just got diagnosed with PCOS and don’t know where to start?
 Been dealing with Endo symptoms for years and tired of depending on pain killers every month?
 I’m here to help you find natural ways to take charge of your hormones, show them who’s boss finally feel your best!
-Want to know more and put together a plan for naturally hormone health through simple and tasty diet and lifestyle tweaks?
+Want to know more and put together a plan to balance hormones through simple and tasty diet and lifestyle tweaks?
 Let’s chat:

 I am a Registered Dietitian, certified in the state of Washington, and I hold a Master’s degree in Nutritional Sciences from the University of Washington.
 I love working with women to tackle and take control of hormonal conditions like infertility, PCOS, endometriosis and PMS, all while finding joy and delight in their food, and I’ve done extensive research on these topics.
 I also write about them for the Women’s Health Dietetic Practice Group and other publications.
-Plus, I work part-time with genetically female teens and college students, providing nutrition counseling.
-When I’m not talking about, thinking about or eating food, you can find me in the air, practicing and teaching aerial circus arts or walking my dog Raven.
+Plus, I have expertise in many life stages from trying to conceive to pregnancy to postpartum and menopause as well as plant-based diets.
+When I’m not talking about, thinking about or eating food, you can find me in the air, practicing and teaching aerial circus arts or going on adventures with my husband, my 1 year old daughter and my dog.

 My true love affair with food began when I studied abroad in France.